donti17/FMX-Compatibility/README.md

+This repo is looking for admins!
+These are people that can approve/decline issues/pull requests and directly edit the md files without the need for a pull request.
+Feel free to apply via the issues tab :)

 # FreeMyXe Compatibility Database

 This is a community-driven compatibility database for games running on [**FreeMyXe**](https://github.com/InvoxiPlayGames/FreeMyXe)**-patched Xbox 360 consoles**.
 The goal is to document which games work, which have issues, and any possible fixes.